itamarsch/reactor/README.md

 # Reactor

 **Reactor** is a lightweight and experimental WebAssembly runtime, built as a learning project.
-The primary goal was to compile a "Hello, World!" program in Rust and run it inside my very own runtime (which isn't that simple brcause the binary contains **alot** of framework code).
+The primary goal was to compile a "Hello, World!" program in Rust and run it inside my very own runtime (which isn't that simple because the binary contains **alot** of framework code).
 While Rustling is not designed for performance or real-world use, it serves as a stepping stone to understanding WebAssembly internals.

 ## What is Rustling?